Tools2022-12-07

 Static code analysis is a method of debugging that involves reviewing source code prior to running a program.
 It is accomplished by comparing a set of code against one set or several sets of coding rules.
 Static code analysis is frequently done as part of a Software Testing (also known as white-box testing) during the Security Development Lifecycle's Implementation phase (SDL).

-How Static Code Analysis Empowers Developers?
+How Does Static Code Analysis Empower Developers?

 In many different development environments, static code analysis software is used to perform an automated standardization test.
 Code legibility is a common concern among developers.
 If a developer writes a chunk of code that is sent to a software tester, the code should be understandable and digestible.

-Static code analysis software can help software engineers maintain their code consistency while improving team cooperation by constantly testing new code against benchmark.
+Static code analysis software can help software engineers maintain their code consistency while improving team cooperation by constantly testing new code against benchmarks.
 In theory, static code analysis saves developer time while improving the quality of their debugging operations.
 Manual code analysis can often be inefficient and difficult to follow.
 Developers frequently don't discover bugs until after they've been deployed.
 Bugs can be found and alerted to developers decades before they emerge in a deployed application using static code analysis technologies.

 10 Different Types of Static Code Analysis